mags-ono/ACE/README.md

   - `X`: sampled points across iterations
 - `output[1]`: the predictor / black-box evaluator used for the selected dataset

+---

+## Helper Function

+Below is the key function used to run ACE end-to-end.

 ## `run_100_fixed_iterations`